yunjiali/synote-multimedia-service/README.md

 Generate thumbnail pictures for video resources.
 All the resources will be accessible through URL on the server.

 * RESTful APIs to generate thumbnail pictures from online multimedia resources, including video resources from Youtube
-* Host the thumbnail pictures on this server, or other Web server (apache for example)
+* Host the thumbnail pictures
+* RESTful APIs get the metadata of the audio or video resources
 * RESTful APIs get the duration of the audio or video resources
-* A call back through RESTful API to send the URL of the thumbnail pictures to another server
-* A call back through RESTful API to send the duration time to another server
+* RESTful APIs to get if a resource is video or audio

+Up coming features:

+* Get caption from youtube
+* Get technology description of the multimedia resources, such as framerate, bitrate, etc.
+* Automatic returning the title and description for YouTube video
 * And other secret functions :=)

 Other applications used in this service